+There are also some communities legislatively enabled to raise their taxes beyond the current rate (or to begin collecting their occupancy tax) upon approval at the local level by a county commission or city or town council.
+No combination of county and municipal occupancy taxes can exceed 6%, with the exception of Mecklenburg County.
 The occupancy tax is never the only tax revenue generated by visitors in North Carolina.
-As previously noted, guests in commercial accomodations also pay applicable sales taxes on the cost of their rooms.
-The other businesses in which visitors (overnight and daytrip) spend money during their stays-restaurants, shops, attractions-pay millions of dollars in additional sales taxes.
-These same tourism businesses also pay millions in property taxes that would otherwise not be generated if they did not exist to serve residents and visitors.
-The revenue impact of visitors upon local and state government goes far beyond the occupancy tax paid by overnight guests.
+As previously noted, guests in commercial accommodations also pay applicable sales taxes on the cost of their rooms.
+The other businesses in which visitors spend money during their stays-restaurants, shops, attractions-pay millions of dollars in additional sales taxes.
+These same tourism businesses also pay property taxes that would otherwise not be generated if they did not exist to serve residents and visitors.
+The local revenue impact of visitors thus goes far beyond the occupancy tax paid by overnight guests.